wdlkmpx/gmrun/README.md

     * URL handlers allowing you to enter lines like "http://www.google.com" to start your favorite browser on www.google.com.
-      The URL-s are configurable from the configuration file, in a simple manner (I hope..).
+      The URL-s are configurable from the configuration file.

     * Extension handlers.
 Basically you can run, for instance, a ".txt" file, assuming that you have configured a handler for it in the configuration file.
-The default handler for ".txt" files is, of course, Emacs.
-But you can easily change that, you... you VIM user!

 Requirements
 -------------

-    * A C++ compiler
-    * GTK-2 / 3
+    * GTK 2/3

 Compilation, installation
 --------------------------

     Use the configure script (run ./autogen.sh if ./configure is missing):

-        $ ./configure --prefix=/usr
+        ./configure --prefix=/usr --sysconfdir=/etc
-        $ make
+        make
-        $ make install
+        make install

     Pass --enable-gtk3 to ./configure to build the gtk3 ui

     Optionally you can configure your window manager to call gmrun with WinKey + R or something.

 Tips and tricks
 ---------------